iltommi/qdb-documentation/source/reference/qdb_shell.rst

 Non-interactive mode
 ====================

-Non-interactive mode enables the user to run one command without waiting for any input.
+Use qdbsh non-interactive mode to run one command without waiting for any input.
 Non-interactive mode supports standard input and output and can be integrated in a tool chain à la Unix.
-Performance-wise, non-interactive mode implies establishing and closing a connection to the quasardb server every time the shell is run.
+Performance-wise, non-interactive mode implies establishing and closing a connection to the quasardb cluster every time the qdbsh executable is run.

-The command to be executed is supplied as a parameter to the shell.
+The command to be executed is supplied as an argument to the -c parameter.
 For the list of supported commands, see :ref:`qdbsh-commands-reference`.

-As it is in interactive mode, the server and port is specified with the :option:`--daemon` parameter.
-Only one command may be specified per run.

 When successful, the result of the command will be printed on the standard output stream and the shell will exit with the code 0.
 Most commands produce no output when successful (silent success).